FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators.md

 #### KSI-SVC-03

+_This KSI ID is retired but may be reassigned in the future._

+>
+>  _Note: Superseded by KSI-AFR-11 (UCM)_

+#### KSI-SVC-04: Configuration Automation

 _Applies to:_ Low, Moderate

-> Superseded by KSI-AFR-11 (UCM).
+> Manage configuration of machine-based information resources using automation.

-#### KSI-SVC-04
+#### KSI-SVC-05: Resource Integrity

 _Applies to:_ Low, Moderate

-> Manage configuration of machine-based information resources using automation..
+> Use cryptographic methods to validate the integrity of machine-based information resources.

-#### KSI-SVC-05
+#### KSI-SVC-06: Secret Management

 _Applies to:_ Low, Moderate

-> Use cryptographic methods to validate the integrity of machine-based information resources..
+> Automate management, protection, and regular rotation of digital keys, certificates, and other secrets.

-#### KSI-SVC-06
+#### KSI-SVC-07: Patching

 _Applies to:_ Low, Moderate

-> Automate management, protection, and regular rotation of digital keys, certificates, and other secrets..

-#### KSI-SVC-07

-_Applies to:_ Low, Moderate

 > Use a consistent, risk-informed approach for applying security patches.

-#### KSI-SVC-08
+#### KSI-SVC-08: Shared Resources

 _Applies to:_ Moderate

-> Do not introduce or leave behind residual elements that could negatively affect confidentiality, integrity, or availability of federal customer data during operations..
+> Do not introduce or leave behind residual elements that could negatively affect confidentiality, integrity, or availability of _federal customer data_ during operations.

-#### KSI-SVC-09
+#### KSI-SVC-09: Communication Integrity

 _Applies to:_ Moderate

-> Persistently validate the authenticity and integrity of communications between machine-based information resources using automation..
+> Persistently validate the authenticity and integrity of communications between _machine-based_ _information resources_ using automation.

-#### KSI-SVC-10
+#### KSI-SVC-10: Data Destruction

 _Applies to:_ Moderate

-> Remove unwanted federal customer data promptly when requested by an agency in alignment with customer agreements, including from backups if appropriate; this typically applies when a customer spills information or when a customer seeks to remove information from a service due to a change in usage..
+> Remove unwanted federal customer data promptly when requested by an agency in alignment with customer agreements, including from backups if appropriate; this typically applies when a customer spills information or when a customer seeks to remove information from a service due to a change in usage.

 ### KSI-TPR: Third-Party Information Resources